 Last Thursday, Blake and I went to a tantra workshop out here in Thailand

-Sleep Is A Skill stands on a simple 3-part framework.
-Transforming your psychology, physiology, and environment is the key to getting incredible sleep reliably.
+Transforming your psychology, physiology, and environment is the key to reliably getting incredible sleep.

-The more private coaching, small group training, and interviews (currently at almost 100!) that I engage with, the more and more that the psychological aspect of our global sleep deprivation epidemic becomes glaringly apparent.
+The more private coaching, small group training, and interviews (currently at almost 100!) that I engage with, the more the psychological aspect of our global sleep deprivation endemic becomes glaringly apparent.

 In conjunction, the more that our modern-day society pulls for fast & glittering answers (cue: sleeping pills, supplements, gadgets & gizmos), the more and more it would behoove us to go back to the basics.
 Can you get any more back ‘to the basics’ than somewhere in the realm of "3000 to 5000 years ago," according to Yoga Journal in their article, Tantric Rising.

-Continuing with the gif theme, here is what the tantra class looked like (again, not X-rated!
+Continuing with the gif theme, here is what the tantra class looked like (not X-rated!
 LOL) and some resources that apply to sleep through the tantric lens.

 1. Tantra Workshop: (i.e., Not an orgy!):